Beginner

 What is KAST?

-KAST is a stablecoin-based USD account that functions as a You deposit stablecoins or into your USD balance first, then spend directly from that balance.
+KAST is a stablecoin-based USD account that functions as a crypto payment card.
+You deposit or into your USD balance first, then spend directly from that balance.

 KAST offers three tiers: